Research: The Power of the Brain Wallet

 The above example would be an 8 phrase mnemonic seed.
 Usually these seeds are set 8, 16, or 24 words long.
 They can also be randomly generated or user defined.
 For maximum security one would want to use 24 random words, and not an 8 phrase seed that is directly quoted from a book for example.

 The harder way to memorize your brain wallet would be directly from your private key.
-If we generate a Bitcoin paper wallet using the 8 phrase mnemonic seed above, it would return a public address and private key.
+If we generate a new Bitcoin wallet form source code (see: HOW TO section), it would return a public address and private key.

 The private key (51 characters, case sensitive) is what you would have to memorize to allow you to unlock and send your funds from your public address.
 This may or may not be harder to memorize than your mnemonic seed, depending on your personal preference.

 You can import a private key to the Bitcoin core wallet and it will automatically find the associated public address’ for you.
-Think of your public address as your unique account ID, that you would use to send and receive Bitcoins.
+Think of your public address as your unique account ID, that you would have to give to someone to receive Bitcoins.
 It is safe to share your public address and you don’t necessarily have to memorize it as long as you know your mnemonic seed and/or private key.
-The neat thing is these addresses can be represented in a QR Code for easy reading and machine learning.
+The neat thing is these addresses can be represented in a QR code for easy reading and machine reading.

-Print off your paper wallet, memorize it, and then destroy your paper wallet original or back it up in a safe if you think you might forget.
-(If you are going to store more than 1% of your net worth, generate the paper wallet from source code offline and print from an offline secure device)
+Copy the keys and print off your paper wallet, memorize it, and then destroy your paper wallet original or back it up in a safe if you think you might forget.
+If you are going to store more than 1% of your net worth, generate the paper wallet from source code within an isolated cold storage system that has never touched the internet, and print from an offline secure device that has also never touched the internet.

 Lastly, send some Bitcoins to your public address on your new and installed Brain Wallet!
 You now officially have funds in your mind, that only you can access so long as you’re alive and mentally able to recall it.